- Download our Moving to Oslo Guide (PDF)

 Some of the most popular shopping areas of Oslo include:

-Downtown Oslo is full of shops with most of the best-known brands, as well as the malls of Oslo City and Byporten.
-They are filled with stores and cafés for any price range.
+Downtown Oslo is full of shops with most of the best-known brands, and also contains the malls of Oslo City and Byporten, which are brimming with stores and cafés for every taste and just about every budget too.
 Aker Brygge, the wharf next to City Hall, has expensive designer shops, as well as regular shops, cafés, restaurants, theatres, cinemas and bars.
 Paleet, on Karl Johans Gate, has more upscale shops, with exclusive boutiques.

 Frogner – Bygdøy allé